Deep Fry Cooker

 You want to learn the process of deep frying fish?
 Let experience be the mother of invention - watch someone else fry their fish and copy their formula.
 Then adapt, adopt and try things that are slightly different - experiment to your liking.
 Do you like thicker coatings, thin light coatings, spicy coatings?
 Start with a common breading - Uncle Bucks, Shore Lunch, Louisiana Fish Fry are good choices.
 Try mixing a mild coating like shore lunch with Louisiana Fish Fry to reduce the spices.

 Deep Frying Cooker

 There are many commercially available.
 The King Cooker shown below comes as a kit with a propane burner stand, aluminum pan that holds one gallon of oil, and a dipping basket.
 Here is a view looking down from top of one of these fryers with a batch of fillets ready to take out.
-The nice thing about having more than one is it allows you to have more than one dipping basket as well setting up multiple burners going for frying a large number of fillets, or using one burner basket for other items like fried onion rings or straws.
+The nice thing about having a second unit, is it allows you to have more than one dipping basket as well setting up multiple burners going for frying a large number of fillets, or using one burner basket for other items like fried onion rings or straws.
 Note the burner stand has a safety rail that prevents the pan of oil from slipping off the stand.
 In addition, there are several electric deep fry kits available which are generally easier to use for a 1-2 person fish fry.
 Click on the link below and learn more about the King Kookers!